J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/NF_RCP-F_workflow-usage.md

 3. **V&V Pipeline Subworkflow**

    - Description:
-     - This subworkflow performs validation and verification on the raw and processed data files in real-time.
+     - This subworkflow performs validation and verification (V&V) on the raw and processed data files in real-time.
 It performs a series of checks on the output files generated and flags the results, using the flag codes indicated in the table below, which outputted as a series of log files.

        **V&V Flags**: